 The Vario by VELUX roof windows

-‘Our previous kitchen had very little natural light; so no one wanted to spend time there’, notes Jessica.
+‘Our previous kitchen had very little natural light; as a result, no one wanted to spend time there’, notes Jessica.

-Thus getting as much natural light as possible was a priority for this renovation.
+Therefore, getting as much natural light as possible was a priority in this renovation.
 They planned for two large rectangular roof windows along the side return and a square one towards the rear.
-Once they secured planning permission, they asked their architect Trevor what was the absolute maximum amount of glazing allowed.
+Once they got planning permission, they asked their architect Trevor what was the absolute maximum amount of glazing allowed.

 Jessica went straight for the Vario by VELUX website to design bespoke roof windows to the exact size needed, using every last bit of glazing allowed!
 The bespoke nature of Vario by VELUX means she could tailor sizes exactly to her needs.
 Using the 3D configurator online, she also chose the frame colour and the type of glazing.